 “The couple wants the house,” Lori said.
 “They’re going to make an offer.”
 We fully expected another lowball offer, so we didn’t get excited or even approach the tenants at that point.
 Lori knew that we had committed that we wouldn’t sell this home while the tenants were there, so even if a decent offer was made, we’d still have to deal with asking the tenants to do the very thing that they said that they DIDN’T want to do–move again before the 3 years was up.
 If they said no, we would have to reject the offer.
 We made a commitment and were prepared to honor it even if it meant that we had to walk away from a sale (which I HATE doing).

 Well, to our surprise, the offer was a fair offer.
 So now what?
 My wife (the “property manager”) and Lori went to have a talk with the tenants.
 They explained the situation to the tenants and committed to make it painless for them to move.
-Lori told them that she would find them another rental property close by (she is an expert in the area) and we committed that we would cover any increase in rental costs over their current rent for the remainder of the 3 years.
+Lori told them that she would find them another rental property close by (she is an expert in the area and Denver Real Estate for sale) and we committed that we would cover any increase in rental costs over their current rent for the remainder of the 3 years.
 We would also pay to pack up, move and unpack their belongings.
 As I had recently lost my job, we appealed to their sense of decency by relating how important it was for us to be able to pull our equity out of that property to help us while I am searching for my next role.

 The tenants were highly stressed.
 They were even angry.
 However, they’re good people and understood our dilemma, so they reluctantly agreed to look for an alternative place to move.
 Then, Lori took the ball and ran with it.
 She held their hands and committed to take care of them.
 And she did just that.
 In fact, she didn’t just find them a great rental property–she found them a great home that they are BUYING.